leonardo-otero390/barmanager-back/README.md

 BARMANager is a proposal generator based on the client's needs, with the information passed it calculates the expenses and sends it to the company's email.

+You can check the [front-end repo](https://github.com/leonardo-otero390/barmanager-front) or [deployed version](http://barmanager-front.vercel.app/)

 Features

 - [x] Auth